 If you have a specific brand you must have, here are some great options to choose from.
 But if you could care less about brands, just stick with the Macbook Air, ASUS Zenbook 14, or Acer Aspire 5 above.

-Other than that, the Macbook Air and ASUS Zenbook 14 are better options.
+That said, the Macbook Air and ASUS Zenbook 14 are better options if you can swing it.

 (Other options: Best Buy)

 What if a laptop could also be a tablet?
-What if it was lightweight, faster than greased lightning, had long battery life, and was attractively priced?
+What if it was lightweight(ish), faster than greased lightning, and was still attractively priced?

 Well, then you would probably be looking at the HP Envy x360.